40843245/AppScript-project/Google Forms/Form Generator/Form Generator given Spreadsheet data/alternatives.md

 > (you can spend moneysubscribe Google Workspace premium plan and get a domain, or
 >
 > buy it through other way, but one way or another, you have to spend money.)

+> [!NOTE]
+> Relatively, it is free to use this project (although it only provides some simply functionalites).